sumanmukherjee03/practice-and-katas/k8s/CKA/26-authorization.README.md

 ### Webhook

 If you want an external authorization mechanism, that's where the webhook mechanism of kubernetes authorization comes into play.
 For example `eng-user` requests access for a resource to `kube-apiserver`.
-The `kube-apiserver` asks `Open Policy Agent` if the user can access a resource or not and that response is returned back and the user is allowed access or NOT based on that response.
+The `kube-apiserver` for example asks `Open Policy Agent` if the user can access a resource or not and based on that response the user is either allowed access or NOT.

 ### AlwaysAllow